Copyright Registration of Periodicals, Newspapers, and Magazines

 Put into one envelope or package:

-- Pay the nonrefundable filing fee to the "Register of Copyrights."
+- Payment for the nonrefundable filing fee to the "Register of Copyrights"

-- Single issue and group registration have various filing fees,
+- Any additional single-issue and group registration filing fees

-- Nonreturnable copy(ies) of the material to be registered.
-See Special Deposit Requirements for details on deposit requirements for single issues, a group of issues, and a group of newspapers or newsletters.
+- Nonreturnable copies of the material for registration with the Office.
+See Special Deposit Requirements for details on deposit requirements for single issues, a group of issues, and newspapers or newsletters.

 Library of Congress